-Our Easy Chicken Murphy is an Italian inspired favorite that includes a delightful mix of diced chicken, Italian sausage, peppers, and potatoes combined with a divine sauce made of stock, wine and pepper brine, and served over a bed of angel hair pasta.
-Perfect for gather your family around the table for Sunday Supper!
+Our Chicken Murphy is an Italian inspired favorite that includes a delightful mix of diced chicken, Italian sausage, peppers, and potatoes combined with a divine sauce made of stock, wine, and pepper brine, and served over a bed of angel hair pasta.
+Perfect for gathering your family around the table for Sunday Supper!

 Now, you’re probably going to say at first glance that this Chicken Murphy doesn’t really appear to be an Italian recipe, but I can assure you that it’s at least Italian-American.